-- Adding new sign-in methods for any type of application.
+- Adding new sign-in systems for any type of application.

-These product roadmap items should not focus on technology initiatives, or go into specific implementation details (e.g., what service to use to send shipping notifications or specific libraries to use for sign-in methods); rather, they are designed to provide a high-level overview of upcoming features that are prioritized based on subjective and objective metrics.
+These product roadmap items should not focus on technology initiatives, or go into specific implementation details of technology solutions (e.g., what service to use to send shipping notifications or specific libraries to use for sign-in methods); rather, they are designed to provide a high-level overview of upcoming features that are prioritized based on subjective and objective metrics.

-In some cases, product roadmaps are made public to show customers what’s coming and even enable them to vote on features.
-Trello boards (made public) are a popular way to implement public product roadmaps but companies that prefer deeper integrations or customer-only access may want to use Roadmap Portal built on Jira service management.
+In long term, product roadmaps can be made public to show customers what’s coming and even enable them to vote on features.
+Trello boards (made public) are a popular way to implement public product roadmaps but organizations that prefer deeper integrations or customer-only access may want to use Roadmap Portal built on Jira service management.
 Thus following some product roadmap examples can help you figure out which one will work best for you.

 Amoeboids’ Roadmap Portal – Source: Amoeboids

 Creating a technology roadmap is typically done by the engineering team members, for the benefit of other teams in the organization.
-With a focus on technical details, they outline what internal teams must build to advance the product roadmap.
-They help engineering teams communicate the scope of what needs to be done to product managers that are responsible for the higher-level product roadmap.
+With a focus on technical details, they outline what internal team members must build to advance the product roadmap.
+They help engineering team members communicate the scope of what needs to be done to product managers that are responsible for the higher-level product roadmap.